MarshallOkafor/simple-chat-app-js/README.md

 # simple-chat-app-js
-This is chat application developed using vanilla Javascript
+This is a chat application developed using vanilla Javascript